Emilio Allué: Priesthood

 Emilio Allué was ordained to the priesthood for the Salesian Order by Cardinal Luigi Traglia in Rome at the Salesian University on 22 December 1966.
 He earned a Licentiate of Sacred Theology from the Salesian University in 1967.

 After his ordination, the Salesians assigned Allué in 1967 as the director of campus ministry at the Don Bosco Salesian Junior Seminary in Goshen, New York.
 He was transferred in 1970 to Don Bosco College to teach theology to the seminarians.
 Allué returned to Goshen in 1972 to serve as director of the junior seminary.
 He became a faculty member of Don Bosco Tech in 1975, teaching Spanish, and then as its treasurer in 1977.

 Allué was assigned by the Salesians in 1978 to his first parish ministry, serving as an assistant pastor at Mary Help of Christians Parish in New York City and as administrator of St. Ann’s Parish in the city.
 He was moved in 1980 back to Don Bosco College to act a treasurer there.
-He received a Doctor of Theology degree from from Fordham University in New York City in 1981 while serving at Don Bosco.
+He received a Doctor of Theology degree from Fordham University in New York City in 1981 while serving at Don Bosco.
 In 1982, he became pastor of Our Lady of Mt.
 Carmel Parish in New Brunswick, New Jersey, where he stayed for the next eight years.
 During this time, Allué directed the Hispanic ministry for the Diocese of Metuchen.

 Allué left Our Lady in 1992 to become director of the National Shire of Mary Help of Christians in Haverstraw, New York.
 He returned to Mary Help of Christians Parish in 1995 to serve as parochial vicar.